SinaBehrouz/Benefactors/README.md

 - can run your file of choice by running command "python filenameHere.py" (may have to do python3 instead of python)
   - e.g python first.py (or python3 first.py)

-- if you have any issues with configuration, message @sgulati (simran)
+- if you have any issues with configuration, message me @sgulati (simran)